kylecorry31/Trail-Sense/app/src/main/res/raw/guide_survival_chapter_medical.md

   - Do not drop your pack, as it can provide protection.

 ## Bites: Snakes
 Always be on the lookout for snakes, especially in areas with tall grass, rocks, or logs.
 Snakes are most active during the day.
-Most snake bites are not venomous, but if you don't know what kind of snake bit you, treat it as if it is venomous.
+Most snake bites are not venomous, but if you don't know the type of snake, treat the bite as venomous.

 ### Treatment
 1. Rinse the bite area with water.